YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The donor area after FUE can show redness, temporary shock loss, small extraction dots, and uneven looking density while it is healing.
 These changes are often more visible when the hair is cut very short.

-This matters because patients do not only judge with their eyes.
+It matters because patients do not only judge with their eyes.
 They judge with fear.

 Once a patient starts thinking the donor is overharvested, every mirror becomes stressful.
 The same scalp can look acceptable in soft daylight and alarming in a phone flash photo.